 Do Jumpsoles work?

 No, not really.
 While training with Jumpsoles will probably increase your vertical jump, I wouldn’t necessarily attribute this to the Jumpsoles themselves.
-You could probably see similar results simply by following the simple plyometric training program that comes with them (but without actually wearing the Jumpsoles).
+You would probably see similar results simply by following the simple plyometric training program that comes with them (but without actually wearing Jumpsoles).

 Today, unlike in the 90s, there are proven vertical jump programs based on hard science, years of undeniable proof, and sound training principles that don’t rely on gimmicky rubber platforms or strength shoes.